 The pale green tile in the bathroom of this Leawood ranch was inspired by the homeowners’ love of nature:

-The homeowners of this Independence renovation used a bright green rug “that looks like grass” to add a playful touch to their entry way.
+The homeowners of this Independence renovation used a bright green rug “that looks like grass” to add a playful touch to their living room.

 Talk about a statement.
-For this home, Katillac teamed up with designer and public health advisor Sherry Mirador to give lime-green life to the rooms of a Raytown family’s two boys.
+For this home, interior designer Kelee Katillac teamed up with designer and public health advisor Sherry Mirador to give lime-green life to the rooms of a Raytown family’s two boys.